 They do switch things up to keep things interesting, though.
 Some evenings the entertainment is nothing more than a bit of relaxing background music from the ship’s on-board musician.

-Our experience: Having been accustomed to a cavernous auditorium on our previous ocean cruise, it was quite a change enjoying culturally relevant entertainment along with a few of our shipmates in the ship’s intimate lounge.
+Our experience: Having been accustomed to a cavernous auditorium on our previous ocean cruise, we liked this alternative too: enjoying culturally relevant entertainment along with a few of our shipmates in the ship’s intimate lounge.
 On one occasion we sampled Dutch cheeses and jenever (a local spirit), then joined in a competition as everyone tried their hand at Sjoelbak (Dutch table shuffleboard).
 On another we had a lesson in how to make Rüdesheimer coffee.
-I can’t recall any of the shows we saw on the ocean liners but I do remember these.
+I can't recall any of the shows we saw on the ocean liners but I do remember these.